ConsistencyVC/ConsistencyVC-voive-conversion/README.md

 Use whisperconvert_exp.py to achieve voice conversion using WEO as content information.

-For ConsistencyEVC, Use ppgemoconvert_exp.py to achieve voice conversion using ppg as content information.
+For ConsistencyEVC, use ppgemoconvert_exp.py to achieve voice conversion using ppg as content information.

 # Train models by your dataset